 In many cases, you won’t need a 53-foot trailer for your 52-foot load because yes, you can legally overhang freight on a 48-foot flatbed trailer.

 Can You Overhang Freight On a 53-Foot Flatbed Trailer?

 For the most part, overhanging freight on a 53-foot flatbed trailer isn’t legally permissible.
-Generally, whenever total load and trailer length exceeds 53 feet or total tractor, trailer and load length exceed 65-feet end to end, permitting is required.
+Generally, whenever the total load and trailer length exceeds 53 feet or the total tractor, trailer and load length exceed 65 feet end to end, permitting is required.

 Wisconsin, for example, only allows total end-to-end length (tractor, trailer and load) to reach 65 feet before permitting is necessary.

 There are, however, states that present an exception to this rule.

 Wyoming is one such outlier.
 In the cowboy state, as long as the total trailer and load length don’t exceed 60 feet, permitting isn’t required, making overhang on a 53-foot flatbed trailer legal.